resvirtualis/resvirtualis.github.io/index.md

 ## About
 ---
-My work is on machine intelligence algorithmic development with areas of focus on: generative models, online learning, domain adaptation, low-shot learning, anomaly detection, AI assurance including machine deception, adversarial machine learning, and addressing bias and privacy in AI.
+My work is on algorithmic development for machine intelligence with areas of focus on: generative models, online learning, domain adaptation, low-shot learning, anomaly detection, AI assurance including machine deception, adversarial machine learning, and addressing bias and privacy in AI.
 I lead teams and design AI algorithms that are impactful for problems in healthcare and robotics.

 [Publications](http://bit.ly/burl_papers)